gdquest-demos/godot-4-3d-third-person-controller/README.md

 Copy the following folders into the root of your project:

 - `Player`: contains the main Player assets and scenes.
-- `shared`: contains shaders that are used by the player asset.
+- `shared`: contains shaders used by the player asset.

 The following `Input Map` actions are needed for the `Player.tscn` to work:

-- `move_left, move_right, move_up, move_down`: Move character according to Camera orientation.
+- `move_left, move_right, move_up, move_down`: move the character according to the camera's orientation.
-- `camera_right, camera_left, camera_up, camera_down`: Move character Camera around the player.
+- `camera_right, camera_left, camera_up, camera_down`: rotate the camera around the character.
 - `jump, attack, aim, swap_weapons`: Action buttons for the character.

-The `Player.tscn` scene works as a standalone scene, and doesn't need other Cameras to work.
+The `Player.tscn` scene works as a standalone scene and doesn't need other cameras to work.
 You can change the player UI by changing the `Control` node inside `Player.tscn`.

 ## License:

-Unless stated otherwise, all code is MIT licensed, and assets are CC-By 4.0.
+All code is MIT-licensed, and assets are CC-By 4.0 [GDQuest](https://www.gdquest.com/).